Samsung Galaxy S23 vs Motorola razr (2023)

 Which one is better?

-The Samsung Galaxy S23 is the better buy for most people - its Snapdragon 8 Gen 2 chip crushes the razr's Snapdragon 7 Gen 1.
-That said, grab the Motorola razr (2023) if you want a foldable phone - it's the most accessible foldable on the market right now.
+The Samsung Galaxy S23 is the better buy for most people - its Snapdragon 8 Gen 2 processor crushes the Motorola razr (2023)'s performance.

 Who should buy each?

-Choose the Samsung Galaxy S23 if: you need top-tier performance for gaming, you prioritize camera quality with a versatile setup, or you want a compact design that's easy to handle.
-(6.1" display, 120 Hz refresh)
+Choose the Samsung Galaxy S23 if: you want top-tier performance for gaming, you need a compact device for one-handed use, or you prioritize camera quality with a 50MP setup.

 Conclusion